Context Compression Strategies: Offloading and Summarisation¶

 E -->|No| H[Continue normally]

 Replace large tool payloads (full files, API responses, search results) with a filesystem reference and brief summary.
-Full content goes to disk; the agent re-reads it when needed.
-This preserves recoverability without holding payloads in active context.
-Thresholds are configurable — frameworks typically set them in the tens of thousands of tokens.
+Full content goes to disk, and the agent re-reads it when needed.
+This keeps content recoverable without holding payloads in active context.
+You can configure the thresholds — frameworks typically set them in the tens of thousands of tokens.

-When context fills further, summarise prior turns.
-Preserve current objective, key artifacts, decisions and rationale, and next steps.
+When context fills further, summarize prior turns.
+Keep the current objective, key artifacts, decisions and rationale, and next steps.
 Discard exploratory turns, superseded instructions, resolved errors, and intermediate reasoning that did not affect outcomes.
-The agent restarts with the summary as prior context — Anthropic's context engineering guide calls this "compaction" and identifies it as a core strategy for long-horizon tasks.
+The agent restarts with the summary as prior context.
+Anthropic's context engineering guide calls this "compaction" and names it a core strategy for long-horizon tasks.

-Compaction reuses the parent session's cached prefix, so a cache_control breakpoint at the end of the system prompt keeps that cache valid across the cycle — only the new summary is written as a fresh entry, keeping post-compaction turns cheap (Anthropic's compaction guide).
+Compaction reuses the parent session's cached prefix, so a cache_control breakpoint at the end of the system prompt keeps that cache valid across the cycle.
+Only the new summary lands as a fresh entry, which keeps post-compaction turns cheap (Anthropic's compaction guide).

 OPENDEV extends the two-tier approach with Adaptive Context Compaction (ACC), a five-stage pipeline triggered at specific context budget thresholds (Bui, 2026 §2.3.6):

 Recent tool outputs stay at full fidelity.
-An Artifact Index serialized into compaction summaries tracks every file touched, and the history archive path is injected into the summary — making compaction effectively non-lossy (Bui, 2026 §2.3.6).
+An Artifact Index serialized into compaction summaries tracks every file touched, and the summary carries the history archive path — making compaction effectively non-lossy (Bui, 2026 §2.3.6).

-Graduated stages let the agent degrade incrementally rather than hitting a single compression cliff where the full history collapses at once.
+Graduated stages let the agent degrade step by step rather than hitting a single compression cliff where the full history collapses at once.

 Summaries that only capture "what happened" without "what matters next" cause objective drift.
 An effective summary structure:

-Transformer attention is computed over all tokens in the window.
+Transformer attention runs over all tokens in the window.
 As context grows, relevant signal competes with accumulated noise — redundant tool outputs, superseded reasoning, resolved errors — and retrieval precision degrades.
-Compression reduces this noise floor: offloading removes content that is addressable on demand but rarely needed; summarisation distils decision rationale and state into a compact form the model can condition on.
+Compression reduces this noise floor.
+Offloading removes content that is addressable on demand but rarely needed.
+Summarization distills decision rationale and state into a compact form the model can condition on.
 The mechanism is selective discarding, not lossy encoding — artifacts remain on disk, so compaction is non-destructive for recoverable content.

-The effect is measurable: one empirical study reports that pruning context to the last five tool call/response pairs plus summarisation reached 91.6% task completion versus 71% for full-context agents, at a fraction of the tokens and runtime — quantitative support for combining the offload and summarise tiers rather than carrying full history (Pruning and summarising context for tool-using agents).
+The effect is measurable.
+One empirical study reports that pruning context to the last five tool call/response pairs, plus summarization, reached 91.6% task completion versus 71% for full-context agents, at a fraction of the tokens and runtime.
+This supports combining the offload and summarize tiers rather than carrying full history (Pruning and summarising context for tool-using agents).

 Compression degrades task continuity when applied incorrectly:

-• Silent context loss: Aggressive summarisation drops subtle constraints whose importance only emerges later — Anthropic's context engineering guide recommends starting with maximum recall and iterating toward precision, not the reverse.
+- Silent context loss: aggressive summarization drops subtle constraints whose importance only emerges later.
+Anthropic's context engineering guide recommends starting with maximum recall and iterating toward precision, not the reverse.

-• Premature compaction: A too-low threshold forces lossy summarisation when context is still navigable, causing objective drift if scope constraints are omitted.
+- Premature compaction: a too-low threshold forces lossy summarization when context is still navigable, causing objective drift if it omits scope constraints.

-• Broken recoverability: Offloaded payloads deleted or moved after compaction cannot be re-read, making the approach worse than in-context storage.
+- Broken recoverability: offloaded payloads deleted or moved after compaction cannot be re-read, which makes the approach worse than in-context storage.
 The observation store must persist for the full session lifetime.

-• Compounding errors across cycles: Each cycle introduces summarisation error; long sessions accumulate drift a single summary cannot undo.
+- Compounding errors across cycles: each cycle introduces summarization error.
+Long sessions accumulate drift a single summary cannot undo.

-• Threshold stress-testing: lower the threshold; verify task continuity across cycles
+- Threshold stress-testing: lower the threshold, then verify task continuity across cycles

-• Objective drift check: after summarisation, verify the next action matches the original task
+- Objective drift check: after summarization, verify the next action matches the original task

 Pseudocode showing how tiered compression maps to agent configuration: